• Skip to main content

 • If you don't have almond extract, then try adding vanilla extract instead.
 Cinnamon, cardamom or a touch of lemon zest would be good ways to flavor them as well.

 • I haven't tried it, but you could try rolling the balls in finely chopped nuts before making the cave and filling with jam.
 It would add some more texture and a crunch.
-Try using almonds or walnuts.
-Make sure the nuts are crushed so they stick well to the dough.
+Try using almonds or walnuts, but make sure the nuts are crushed so they stick well to the dough.

 Try out other filling as well!
-Use a date caramel or even fill the cavities with a few mini chocolate chips.
-Also try cherry pie filling, combine some peanut butter + jam for a PB&J version or any vegan icing (add after the cookies are baked), if you already have some ready to go.
+Use a date caramel, vegan chocolate sauce or even fill the cavities with a few mini chocolate chips.
+Also, try cherry pie filling, combine some peanut butter + jam for a PB&J version or any vegan icing (add after the cookies are baked), if you already have some ready to go.

-Or, let the holes empty while baking, let them completely cool down and fill them with coconut whipped cream!
+Or, let the holes empty while baking, let them completely cool down and fill them with coconut whipped cream or a dark chocolate frosting!

 Almond flour absorbs moisture very easily, which is why it is better to keep them in a dry-ish area so they don't become too soft or sticky.

 Keep them at room temperature for up to 5 days.
 Also, you might want to leave your container slightly opened, again, so the moisture doesn't get trapped and alter their texture too much.
-Avoid the refrigerator too as the cookies would soften significantly (As a side note: I did that mistake at first and they got super soft, but still were holding well and the flavor remained as delicious).
+Avoid the refrigerator too as the cookies would soften too much.

-You can freeze them, but expect some changes in texture after thawed.
+You can freeze them, but expect some changes in texture after thawing.

 Close up on a vegan blueberry thumbprint cookies made with almond and oat flour.
 There is a bite taken off the cookie to show the middle texture.

 Coconut oil is the kind of oil you will need to make these cookies.
-It is solid at room temperature or after being chilled, which sets it apart from other kind of liquid oil.
+It is solid at room temperature or after being chilled, which sets it apart from other kinds of oils.
 Coconut is essential to get that perfectly chewy and soft texture, so do not swap for any other kind of oil.
+If you don't have coconut oil, then use vegan butter!

 Can I swap the almond flour for regular all-purpose flour?

-No. Almond flour is very different than all-purpose flour: heavier, more humid and holds on to moisture easier.
-If using all-purpose flour, then you would end up with a very different texture that might not work.
+No. Almond flour is very different than all-purpose flour: heavier and has more moisture (or fats).
+If using all-purpose flour, then you would end up with a very different texture that might not work well.

 Front angle view on a few vegan almond flour thumbprint cookies on a white plate.
 They were made making different colored jams.